adam-gatherer/terraform-load-balancer/howto/README.md

 Similar to the public gateway but set up to only allow requests from the load balancer to reach the EC2 instances whilst allowing all traffic from them to pass out.
 This is done with a NAT gateway.
 The gateway sits between the public subnet with internet access (created in the previous step) and the private subnet.

-To access the internet, the gateway will need an elastic IP:
+To access the internet, the gateway will need an elastic IP.
+Create `gateways-private.tf` and add the EIP block:

 ```hcl
 resource "aws_eip" "<eip-name-here>" {